June 1, 2020

 Here’s a secret: Not that many people buy annual (or multi-trip) travel insurance.
 Most travelers only purchase one-time insurance for big, expensive trips — a summer beach house rental, or an anniversary cruise.
 The beauty of an annual plan is that it can protect both those big trips and the smaller ones for one low price.
 Your family vacation, your weekend getaways, your business travel… they all can be covered.

 If you have multiple trips coming up, then you should get a quote and protect your travel investment now!
-I’ll tell you why I finally made the decision to buy the AllTrips Prime Plan from Allianz Global Assistance — and why I’m already glad that I did.
+As an Allianz Partners associate, I’ll tell you why I finally made the decision to buy the AllTrips Prime Plan — and why I’m already glad that I did.

 A family trip to New York City in December.
 A quick jaunt to Houston later that month for a friend’s wedding.
 And a spring-break vacation on Florida’s Gulf Coast.
 Looking at my calendar, I realized that the most economical way to protect all these trips might be annual travel insurance.
 First, I got single-trip insurance quotes for each trip: